 6.14.1 Description

-Currently the Service area restriction mechanism specified in TS 23.501 [2] and TS 23.502 [3] addresses the restriction for the UE to initiate Service Request or SM signalling to obtain user services (both in CM-IDLE and in CM-CONNECTED states), but the UE is registered in the network, so this mechanism does not fulfil the scope, The Mobility Restriction mechanism based on Forbidden Area under a given RAT enables to not permitted to initiate any communication with the network for this PLMN based on subscription.
+Currently the Service area restriction mechanism specified in TS 23.501 [2] and TS 23.502 [3] addresses the restriction for the UE to initiate Service Request or SM signalling to obtain user services (both in CM-IDLE and in CM-CONNECTED states), but the UE is registered in the network, so this mechanism does not fulfil the scope.
+The Mobility Restriction mechanism based on Forbidden Area under a given RAT enables to not be permitted to initiate any communication with the network for this PLMN based on subscription.
 The current granularity of Forbidden area based on TA is too wide in respect the need to enforce the restriction of the usage to a small area, such the house or the office.
 So in this solution we define a procedure based on Registration Restriction.

 Registration Restrictions is the mechanism to perform management of Mobile Restriction for WWC.